MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/plan/plan-for-gpu-acceleration-in-windows-server.md

 ## GPU virtualization in Windows Server

 GPU virtualization technologies enable GPU acceleration in a virtualized environment, typically within virtual machines.
 If your workload is virtualized with Hyper-V, then you'll need to employ graphics virtualization in order to provide GPU acceleration from the physical GPU to your virtualized apps or services.
-(On the other hand, if your workload runs directly on physical Windows Server hosts, then you have no need for graphics virtualization; your apps and services already have access to the GPU capabilities and APIs natively supported in Windows Server.)
+However, if your workload runs directly on physical Windows Server hosts, then you have no need for graphics virtualization; your apps and services already have access to the GPU capabilities and APIs natively supported in Windows Server.

 The following graphics virtualization technologies are available to Hyper-V VMs in Windows Server: